Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ### Collection View
 This has a similar structure to the SongView, but one major difference that we are going to create new `SongView` instances in the `render` function.
 Then we have each of the instances append to our song-list `ul`.

+You may have noticed that we never wrapped the `h3` element in our underscore template with an `li` element.
+Because we don't need to!

+When we create the new songView instances, we're passing in an object with a few properties:
+- The first is the song model instance,
+- Then the underscore template
+- The third is the element we are wrapping the all the template's html code around, which is an `li`.
+It's kind of weird.

 ```javascript
 var MixCdView = Backbone.View.extend({